Great Expectations poster

 The inciting incident occurs at 14 minutes when Estella coldly dismisses Finn and leaves for Paris without warning, breaking his heart and ending their childhood connection..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Finn and Estella finally consummate their relationship at his art exhibition opening, a false victory as she remains emotionally unavailable and he's blind to the cost of his transformation., fundamentally raising what's at risk.
+The analysis reveals that this crucial beat Finn and Estella finally consummate their relationship at his art exhibition opening, a false victory as she remains emotionally unavailable and he's blind to the cost of his transformation., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 Finn realizes he must reclaim his authentic self and artistic voice, understanding that his worth isn't defined by wealth, status, or Estella's love., demonstrating the transformation achieved throughout the journey.